 TVNZ has already put FIFA World Cup 2026 into its official 2026 content and investment story.
 In its FY25 annual results and HY26 interim release, the broadcaster explicitly referenced FIFA World Cup 26 as part of the slate tied to TVNZ's next-stage digital plans.

-The most practical access route is TVNZ+.
-TVNZ's own house rules say TVNZ+ is for users located in New Zealand, while TVNZ material also points to connected-TV device support and to a new TVNZ+ platform rolling out with improved user experience and pay functionality.
+The most practical access route is still TVNZ+.
+TVNZ's current TVNZ+ web entry point is already live, its own house rules say the service is for users located in New Zealand, and official TVNZ material continues to point viewers toward connected-TV viewing as a core part of the platform.

 Region served: New Zealand Rights status: Official TVNZ FY26 content slate includes FIFA World Cup 26 Access: TVNZ 1, TVNZ+, and connected-TV devices